Regina Opera introduces

 We have supertitles for the following operas:

 We regret that our projection equipment is not available for rental.
-You'll need the following to run the supertitles:

-A laptop computer with Microsoft PowerPoint.
+2. A computer with Microsoft PowerPoint (version 2003 or later).